knative/docs/docs/serving/app-security/security-guard-about.md

 ### Normal Services

 Under normal conditions, the Knative user who owns the service is not aware of any known vulnerabilities in the service.
-Yet, it is reasonable to assumed that the service has weaknesses.
+Yet, it is reasonable to assume that the service has weaknesses.
 Security-Guard offers Knative users the ability to detect/block patterns sent as part of incoming events that may be used to exploit unknown, zero-day, service vulnerabilities.

 ### Vulnerable Services